openRIFT/openrift.github.io/rift/home.md

 RIFT is a new way of downloading files of the internet, it uses repositories that anyone can setup and host on a web server.
 RIFT runs right in your terminal so you can use it on Windows, Mac, and Linux with ease.

 Don't like how something is written or there is a missing feature?
-RIFT is easily modifiable as you can easily add commands.
-You can also choose to submit a pull request on the Github if the feature useful enough.
+RIFT is easily modifiable as you can easily add commands via the plugins system.
+You can also choose to submit a pull request on the Github if the feature useful enough in the base program.

 <video controls>
   <source src="rift/showcase.webm" type="video/webm" />